-In 2007, Kerenor Dental Studio became North America’s first full service full Zirconia lab.
-Later in the same year, we were first in the world to start exploring and creating monolithic Zirconia restorations.
-We've helped develop the monolithic Zirconia line for major companies.
-Today, all cases in our studio are done in monolithic Zirconia.
+In 2007 we became North America’s first full service full Zirconia lab.
+Later in the same year, our dental zirconia laboratory was first in the world to start exploring and creating monolithic Zirconia restorations.
+We’ve helped develop the monolithic Zirconia line for major companies.
+Today, all cases in our dental studio are done in monolithic Zirconia.
 We are taking it further every day, making it the ultimate material for future dentistry.
 The future is here.
-It’s just not widely distributed yet.
+It’s just not widely distributed yet. ”William Gibson”

 Zirconia made a significant appearance on the dental horizon about 5 years ago.
 It provided an alternative for all ceramic crowns and bridges.
 Today, a milling procedure is the only reliable way to create zirconia restorative components for dental use.
 The availability of computer numerical controlled machines (CNC) allows for highly automated end-to-end component design using computer aided design and computer aided manufacture (CAD/CAM) programs.
 The programs produce a computer file that is interpreted to extract the commands needed to operate a particular machine, and then loaded into the CNC machines for production of the restoration coping or framework.

 The following article is a case history from the office of Dr. Sylvio Caro, a prosthodontist from Westmount, Canada.